VectorInstitute/AtomGen/README.md

 ## Introduction

 AtomGen provides a robust framework for handling atomistic graph datasets focusing on transformer-based implementations.
-We provide utilities for training various models, experimenting with different pre-training tasks, and pre-trained models.
+We provide utilities for training various models, experimenting with different pre-training tasks, and [pre-trained models and datasets on huggingface hub](https://huggingface.co/collections/vector-institute/atomgen-667ac9c1bee0df974e8b4be8).

 It streamlines the process of aggregation, standardization, and utilization of datasets from diverse sources, enabling large-scale pre-training and generative modeling on atomistic graphs.